OpenScienceMOOC/Module-6-Open-Access-to-Research-Papers/README.md

 ## Rationale <a name="Rationale"></a>

-Making scholarly research outputs openly available is easy, legal, and has demonstrable benefits to authors, making it a good beginning step for a researcher just beginning to explore the open world.
+Making scholarly research outputs openly available to everyone is simple, legal, and has demonstrable benefits to authors, making it a good beginning step for a researcher just beginning to explore the open world.
 There is a set of knowledge required to navigate the Open Access landscape, involving copyright, article status, repositories, and economics.
 This module will introduce key concepts and tools that can help a researcher make their work openly available and maximize the benefits to themselves and others.

 ## Learning outcomes <a name="Learning outcomes"></a>